Sound Automation of Magic Wands (extended version): Using the Logic with Combinable Wands

 \subsubsection{Combinable Assertions.}

-While it is always possible to split an assertion $A^{p+q}$ into $A^p * A^q$, recombining $A^p * A^q$ into $A^{p+q}$ is \peter{sound only} under some conditions, for example~\cite{LeHobor18} if $A$ is \emph{precise} (in the usual SL sense~\cite{Reynolds02a}).
+While it is always possible to split an assertion $A^{p+q}$ into $A^p * A^q$, recombining $A^p * A^q$ into $A^{p+q}$ is sound only under some conditions, for example~\cite{LeHobor18} if $A$ is \emph{precise} (in the usual SL sense~\cite{Reynolds02a}).
 We say that $A$ is \emph{combinable} iff the entailment $A^p * A^q \models A^{p+q}$ holds for any two positive fractions $p$ and $q$ such that $p + q \le 1$.
-As an example, \code{acc(x.f)} is combinable, but $\code{acc(x.f)} \vee \code{acc(x.g)}$ is not \peter{because} a state containing half permission to both \code{x.f} and \code{x.g} satisfies $(\code{acc(x.f)} \vee \code{acc(x.g)})^{0.5} * (\code{acc(x.f)} \vee \code{acc(x.g)})^{0.5}$, but not $\code{acc(x.f)} \vee \code{acc(x.g)}$.
-Combinable assertions are particularly useful to reason about concurrent programs\peter{, for instance, to combine the postconditions of parallel branches when they terminate}~\cite{Brotherston20}.
+As an example, \code{acc(x.f)} is combinable, but $\code{acc(x.f)} \vee \code{acc(x.g)}$ is not because a state containing half permission to both \code{x.f} and \code{x.g} satisfies $(\code{acc(x.f)} \vee \code{acc(x.g)})^{0.5} * (\code{acc(x.f)} \vee \code{acc(x.g)})^{0.5}$, but not $\code{acc(x.f)} \vee \code{acc(x.g)}$.
+Combinable assertions are particularly useful to reason about concurrent programs, for instance, to combine the postconditions of parallel branches when they terminate~\cite{Brotherston20}.

 However, a magic wand is in general \emph{not} combinable, as we show below.
-This is problematic for \peter{SL verifiers; they cannot soundly combine wands, nor predicates that could possibly contain wands in their bodies.
-One way to prevent the latter is to forbid magic wands in predicate bodies entirely,} \as{but this limits the common usage of predicates to abstract over general assertions in specifications~\cite{ParkinsonBierman05}.}\asout{ which is unfortunate since wands inside predicate bodies are useful, for example, to specify the protocol governing Java iterators~\cite{HaackHurlin09}}\asfootnote{I removed the reference to the iterators paper here, since their spec uses lsegs and no wands in predicates.
-It's a nicer spec that we have in Viper that exploits nested wands.}.
-Another solution is to disallow combining fractional instances of a predicate if its body contains a wand, \peter{which \as{means requiring additional annotations to ``taint'' such predicates transitively}.
-This is overly restrictive \as{for wands which are}\asout{if the wand is} actually combinable and \asout{which }complicates reasoning about abstract predicate\asout{s and predicate} families~\cite{ParkinsonBierman05}.}
+This is problematic for SL verifiers; they cannot soundly combine wands, nor predicates that could possibly contain wands in their bodies.
+One way to prevent the latter is to forbid magic wands in predicate bodies entirely, but this limits the common usage of predicates to abstract over general assertions in specifications~\cite{ParkinsonBierman05}.
+Another solution is to disallow combining fractional instances of a predicate if its body contains a wand, which means requiring additional annotations to ``taint'' such predicates transitively.
+This is overly restrictive for wands which are actually combinable and complicates reasoning about abstract predicate families~\cite{ParkinsonBierman05}.